 Besides univariate comparisons, we performed linear discriminant analyses to infer the most likely lifestyle of extinct species.
 Both trabecular and mid-diaphyseal parameters of the humerus and radius were conjointly used in these analyses (parameters from the Mc III were not included because of their lack of discrimination power, see Results).
 To account for the great body size disparity of the studied taxa, it is the ‘size-normalized’ parameters that were used (raw value divided by the relevant body size proxy if parameter not dimensionless, see above).
 One analysis per extinct taxon was performed, because we were not able to acquire all parameters for each of them (depending on the successfully processed skeletal elements and ROIs, see Table 1).
 To phylogenetically inform these analyses, we used the function pFDA (Motani & Schmitz 2011; latest version available on github.com/lschmitz/phylo.fda).
 This ‘phylogenetic flexible discriminant analysis’ uses the optimised value of Pagel’s Lambda to account for the phylogenetic signal (Pagel 1999).
 As implemented here, the latter can span from 0 to 1, respectively denoting absence of phylogenetic signal and trait evolution consistent with a Brownian motion model of evolution.
 The rest of the pFDA works as a ‘traditional’ discriminant analysis.
 The training data, stemming in our case from the extant xenarthrans, were classified according to the three main lifestyles, i.e., ‘armadillo’, ‘anteater’, and ‘extant sloth’.
 The test data relates to the sampled extinct sloths.
 If not already normally distributed (as indicated by a Shapiro test), the parameters were log-transformed (and Shapiro tests were run again to confirm normality).
 Collinear variables (highly correlated variables as indicated by a correlation above 0.9) were excluded.

 The timetree used to phylogenetically inform the tests was based on that used by Amson et al (2017a) (which is based on Gibb et al. 2016), and was completed with the extinct taxa.
 The relationships between the main clades follow Amson et al. (2017b).
-The split between Mylodontidae (represented by Lestodon) and the other Eutardigrada (all sloths but Bradypus) was set according to the age of the oldest fossil pertaining to the clade (Octodontotherium, ca. 29 Ma (Flynn, Swisher, 1995 in Kay et al., 1998) and is thus conservative (Fig. 1).
+The split between Mylodontidae (represented by Lestodon) and the other Eutardigrada (all sloths but Bradypus) was set according to the age of the oldest fossil pertaining to the clade (Octodontotherium, ca. 29 Ma; Flynn & Swisher 1995 in Kay et al., 1998) and is thus conservative (Fig. 1).
 But one can note that this age is roughly as old or older that the recent molecular estimations of the divergence time between the two genera of extant sloths (Slater et al. 2016; Delsuc et al. 2018).
 The age of divergence between Lestodon and Glossotherium was set according to the age of Thinobadistes (Hemphillian, ca. 9 Ma; Woodburne 2010), which is more closely related to Lestodon than Glossotherium according to Gaudin (2004).
 Extinct sloths were placed according to their known geological ages (see above; for Pleistocene taxa, a relatively young age of 0.1 Ma was arbitrarily given.
-Length of the branches leading to nodes of unknown ages, which are in direct relation to extinct taxa, and from these to terminal extinct taxa, were arbitrarily set at 1 and 0.1 Ma, respectively.
+Length of the branches leading to nodes of unknown ages, which are in direct relation to extinct taxa, and from these to terminal extinct taxa, were arbitrarily set to 1 and 0.1 Ma, respectively.
 Caution should be taken regarding the phylogenetic scheme used herein, because recent developments (yet to be published) in phylogenetic analyses of xenarthrans, which involve ancient DNA, might imply significant alterations of our understanding of sloths’ systematics (R.D.E.
 MacPhee, pers. comm., 2018).

 Institutional abbreviations